catherineisonline/tribute-page-freecodecamp/README.md

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.

-I decided to store this project on githib as well.
+I decided to store this project on github as well.

 # Tools